Library Match

 Abort.

-The problem is that unification variables may not contain locally-bound variables.
+The problem is that unification variables may not contain locally bound variables.
 In this case, ?P would need to be bound to x = x, which contains the local quantified variable x.
 By using a wildcard in the earlier version, we avoided this restriction.
+To understand why this restriction affects the behavior of the completer tactic, recall that, in Coq, implication is shorthand for degenerate universal quantification where the quantified variable is not used.
+Nonetheless, in an Ltac pattern, Coq is happy to match a wildcard implication against a universal quantification.

-No matter which version you use, it is important to be aware of this restriction.
-As we have alluded to, the restriction is the culprit behind the infinite-looping behavior of completer'.
-We unintentionally match quantified facts with the modus ponens rule, circumventing the "already present" check and leading to different behavior.
+No matter which Coq version you use, it is important to be aware of this restriction.
+As we have alluded to, the restriction is the culprit behind the surprising behavior of completer'.
+We unintentionally match quantified facts with the modus ponens rule, circumventing the check that a suitably matching hypothesis is available and leading to different behavior, where wrong quantifier instantiations are chosen.
+Our earlier completer tactic uses a modus ponens rule that matches the implication conclusion with a variable, which blocks matching against non-trivial universal quantifiers.

 Functional Programming in Ltac